-We identified impairment assessment of trade receivables and contract assets as a key audit matter due to the significance of trade receivables and contract assets to the Group's consolidated financial position and the involvement of subjective judgement and management estimates in evaluating the expected credit losses ("ECL") of the Group's trade receivables and contract assets at the end of the reporting period.
+We identified impairment assessment of trade receivables and contract assets as a key audit matter due to the significance of trade receivables and contract assets to the Group's consolidated financial position and the involvement of subjective judgment and management estimates in evaluating the expected credit losses ("ECL") of the Group's trade receivables and contract assets at the end of the reporting period.

-As at 31 March 2020, the Group's net trade receivables and contract assets amounting to HK\$15,246,000 and HK\$48,745,000 respectively.
-As disclosed in note 26 to the consolidated financial statements, the Group's lifetime ECL on trade receivables and contract assets amounted to HK\$1,288,000 and HK\$373,000 respectively, as at 31 March 2020.
+As at 31 March 2021, the Group's net trade receivables and contract assets amounting to HK\$12,231,000 and HK\$44,626,000 respectively.
+As disclosed in note 29 to the consolidated financial statements, the Group's lifetime ECL on trade receivables and contract assets amounted to HK\$2,000,000 and HK\$1,130,000 respectively, as at 31 March 2021.

 As disclosed in note 4 to the consolidated financial statements, the management of the Group identifies trade receivables and contract assets that are credit-impaired or significant to the Group and assesses their ECL individually.
-The management of the Group estimates the amount of lifetime ECL of the remaining trade receivables and contract assets based on provision matrix through grouping of various debtors that have similar loss pattern, after considering internal credit ratings of trade debtors, aging, repayment history and/or past due status of respective trade receivables and contract assets.
+As disclosed in note 29 to the consolidated financial statements, the management of the Group estimates the amount of lifetime ECL of the remaining trade receivables and contract assets based on provision matrix through grouping of various debtors that have similar loss pattern, after considering internal credit ratings of trade debtors, aging, repayment history and/or past due status of respective trade receivables and contract assets.